When children are very young, their parents are like god.

 Slow climate change immediately: Cut methane emissions

 It might seem like a reasonable request to ask the oil and gas industry to cut their emissions for the sake of our children’s future.
 But the oil and gas industry is anything but reasonable.
 They knew for years their activities were causing climate change but spent millions on a disinformation campaign.
-AND, over the years, I have come to believe that they can’t keep the methane from blasting into the atmosphere.
-They are incompetent.
+AND, over the years, I have come to believe that they can’t keep the methane from blasting into the atmosphere even when they try.

 In California an unimaginable amount of methane is spewing into the air and the industry doesn’t know how to stop it.
 Here’s a summary of what went wrong: